openlibhums/memory-alpha/content/support/review/review-settings.md

 ![" "](../../support/images/manager-review-settings.png)

-Review settings control how peer review operates.
+Review settings control how the peer review process operates.
 The settings found in this section are the following:

 - Review guidelines
  	 - A set of generic review guidelines that a reviewer should follow.